 Windar Photonics A/S owns 100% of the issued common stock of Windar Photonics (Shanghai) Co.Ltd.
 Windar Photonics (Shanghai) Co.
-Ltd. was incorporated on 18 May 2016 in China with a registered fully paid capital of USD 200,000 of which USD 200,000 is paid in as per 31 December 2023. (prior year registered and fully paid capital of USD 200,000)
+Ltd. was incorporated on 18 May 2016 in China with a registered fully paid capital of USD 200,000.